fragmede/fragmede.github.io/_posts/2015-11-07-ubuntu-kernel-ppa.markdown

 categories: ubuntu kernel ppa trim
 ---

+To preface, I'm fluent in git, and kernel stuff.
+I've been using Debian since before Ubuntu came around, and have made a .deb or two, but haven't really explored the Ubuntu kernel build process.
+The kernel has special packagine needs because multiple versions of the kernel want to exist on disk, in case the new version fails to boot.
+In order to accomodate this, there's a debian/ subdir and a debian.master/ subdir.
+I haven't really explored the ramifications of this past the bare minimum required to get it to work.

-Notes on what I had to do as a kernel person in order to get this [TRIM disabling PPA][trim-disable-ppa] working.
+These are my notes on what I had to do as a kernel person in order to take a simple patch that I wrote and end up with an Ubuntu PPA hosting a kernel with that patch.
+(The patch in question force disables TRIM, in case the hardware (an SSD) reports TRIM support but doesn't actually support it for some reason or other.
+[TRIM disabling PPA][trim-disable-ppa])

 Creating the PPA itself was pretty easy to point and click at launchpad.net, and getting the gpg key configured and setup wasn't too hard.

-However, even though I know git relatively well, how git interacts with the debian packaging scripts, and the PPA system was a mystery, so here are my notes on what I had to do in order to get a relatively simple patch uploaded to that PPA.
+However, even though I know git relatively well, how git interacts with the debian packaging scripts, and the PPA system was a mystery, so here are my notes on what I had to do in order to get a relatively simple patch uploaded to that PPA.aaaa

 First I checked out the tag I wanted to build on top of and started a branch: